-These forums are meant for the core application, themes and plugins that are distributed on wordpress.org.
+These forums are meant for the core application, themes, and plugins that are distributed on wordpress.org.
 We do not support commercial themes or products.

 When you start a new topic, try to use an appropriate title.
 "Database error creating a new post" is a good title.
 "URGENT HELP PLS!!!" is not a good title.
 A good title can be the difference between getting help and not.

-Put down all the detail you can about your hosting environment, your WordPress install (plugins, themes, etc.) and the problem you are having.
+Put down all the detail you can about your hosting environment, your WordPress install (plugins, themes, etc.), and the problem you are having.
 If you are seeing errors, copy them word for word into your post.
-It's best to include the full error than to summarise - sometimes wording is important.
+It's best to include the full error than to summarize - sometimes wording is important.
 If you did something before you came across a problem, write down exactly what you did.

 You can post links to screenshots to illustrate your issues, but don't use screenshots in place of a website link.
 Forum volunteers need a link to the webpage with the issue, to see a working (or broken) example of it.

 If you are asking for help and your question relates to a specific site or page, please provide a link to it.
 It may help others when they are trying to help you.

 Remember, though, the forum is not designed to be a link portal, so excessive linkage will be moderated, as might signatures or links with no associated question.

 Be also aware, that links will not get removed any time later, unless in extreme circumstances.

 Using your WordPress.org profile for advertisement in posts unrelated to your themes and plugins is discouraged.
 This includes signature links and URLs in display names.